RomanCLV/DUAV2023/sources/opencv-samples/8_DualDisplayDelayed/README.md

 ```
 python3 main.py 30 2
 ```
-Indicate to take 30 frames per second, and the second window will start after 2 seconds, so with a delay of 30 f/s * 2 s = 60 frames
+Indicate that your camera takes 30 frames per second, and the second window will start after 2 seconds, so with a delay of 30 f/s * 2 s = 60 frames

 ---